MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/order-planning-create-reserve-supply.md

 ## Scenario

 You are the production planner at Contoso Coffee.
-Unknown to you, the order processor at Contoso Coffee, Susan, has just entered a sales order for 100 units of item **1001, Touring Bicycle**, due on February 05.
-The order is from customer 10000, The Canon Group PLC.
-You become aware of this demand when you run your weekly **Calculate Plan** function in the order planning area in [!INCLUDE [prod_short](../includes/prod_short.md)].
+You created a production order for 100 units of the item **SP-SCM1009, Airpot**, and you want to plan subassemblies for this order.
 You use order planning to create the required production order for the supply.
-Because you are creating the production order to fulfill the requirements of a specific sales order, you decide to reserve the output of the production order on behalf of the sales order.
+Because you are creating the production order to fulfill the requirements of a specific order, you decide to reserve the output of the production order.

 ## Steps